jackyjsy/CVPR21Chal-SLR/readme.md

 Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**)

 The code is released for academic research use only.
+Commercial usage is prohibited.
 Published versions (changed or unchanged) must include a reference to the origin of the code.

 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)